Site Launch Project: 27 Things to Do Before You Go Live

 Here, you'll see a bunch of factors that Google uses to evaluate page speed — page size, server response time, the number of redirects, uncompressed images and resources, etc. Ideally, you should aim to have all factors under this section marked with a green Correct sign.

-Ways to fix page load speed
+A checklist to fix page load speed

 It's important to look for page speed issues in as many places as possible.
 You can start with the following activities: